pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 | ``bfill``       |
 | ``clip``        |

-These methods don't operate inplace by default, but can be done inplace with `inplace=True`.
+These methods don't operate inplace by default, but can be done inplace with `inplace=True` if the dtypes are compatible (e.g. the values replacing the old values can be stored in the original array without an astype).
 All those methods leave the structure of the DataFrame or Series intact (shape, row/column labels), but can mutate some elements of the data of the DataFrame or Series.